rafaelxky/SmartServiceHub/README.md

 2. clone the repo
 3. create a db in postgres with the name "servicehub_dev".
 You can also change the name of the db in "/SmartServiceHub-backend/src/main/resource/db.env"
 4. run the start.sh script
-5. if it works ignore 6 trough 9 included
+5. if it works ignore 6 through 9 included
 6. go to ./SmartServiceHub/SmartServiceHub-backend
 7. run "mvn spring-boot:run"
 8. go to ./SmartServiceHub/SmartServiceHub-frontend/src/frontend